Take This 5 Minute Dementia Test: Assess Your Cognitive Health

 The subsequent step after receiving a high score may involve lifestyle adaptations aimed at promoting cognitive health.

-These adjustments could range from adopting a healthy diet rich in fruits, vegetables and Omega-3 fatty acids to engaging in regular physical activity.
+These adjustments could range from adopting a healthy diet rich in fruits, vegetables and fatty acids to engaging in regular physical activity.

 Additionally, mental exercises such as puzzles or learning new skills can help maintain cognitive functions.